 The deformation is back, but moderately.
 In any case, the bodies hold easily on their chassis.

 I now deal with the glaring difference in height between the motor car and the trailer.
 The motor car is too low: it lacks about 1 mm in absolute.
-But I will just ajust its height to the trailer’s one, that is an increase of about 0,8 mm.
+But I will just adjust its height to the trailer’s, that is an increase of about 0.8 mm.

-This correction makes me a little afraid because the bogies are mounted on a ball joint support casted with the chassis.
-No correction possible with plastic wedges for example.
+This correction makes me a little afraid because the bogies are mounted on a ball joint support cast with the chassis.
+No correction possible with plastic spacers for example.
 It is necessary to act on the support itself, gently but firmly, so as not to risk the breakage.

 Here again, I regret that Roco did not treat the motor car with a single motor bogie, as in reality.
-The rear bogie would then have been carrying and would not have posed so many difficulties.
-But finally, the bogie is disassembled easily enough: do not be afraid to force a little to disengage the ball joint #2 (the piece #1 which locks it in its housing is a small plastic fork soft enough).
+The rear bogie would then have been trailing and would not have posed so many difficulties.
+But finally, the bogie is disassembled easily enough: do not be afraid to force a little to disengage the ball joint No. 2 (the piece No. 1 which locks it in its housing is a small plastic fork soft enough).

 Note that the rear gimbal will fall off when dismantling.
-Its repositioning will be much simpler by removing the worm gear from its housing, removing its hood held by four small clips.
+Its repositioning will be much simpler by removing the worm gear from its housing, removing its bonnet held by four small clips.

 OK!
 The buffers are now a little too far apart… And I have to put the brake rod back.